microsoft/studentambassadors/Ambassador-Projects/Prototype-Sprint.md

-# Getting Started with Project Sprints
+# Getting Started with Prototype Sprints

 ### Instructions for All Team Leads
 1. Creating a GitHub Repository for your team (ensure the repo has a README) file.